WEAK STOMACH ACID AND THE RELATIONSHIP TO

 - CHEW YOUR FOOD COMPLETELY: Not only does this help ease the digestive process, chewing actually stimulates the production of stomach acid.

-- RAW APPLE CIDER VINEGAR AND LEMON JUICE: This is a concoction that despite being acidic itself, will alkalize the body while acidifying the stomach.
-I generally use Braggs brand.
+- RAW APPLE CIDER VINEGAR AND LEMON JUICE: This is a concoction that despite being extremely acidic itself, will actually alkalize the body while acidifying the stomach.
+I generally use Braggs vinegar.
 This is because it needs to be raw and unpasteurized as opposed to the stuff in your pantry.
 I even know people who have been cured of their GERD by eating the proverbial apple a day.

 TOP TEN WAYS